 - agree your house rules with your teen in advance

 Decide what your rules are.
 What will you absolutely not accept?
 Tell your child what they are and stick to them.
-Speak to other parents about what they feel is appropriate for a sleepover and make it clear what your rules are, whether it’s no alcohol, no music after a certain time and so on.
+Speak to other parents about what they feel is appropriate and make it clear what your rules are, whether it’s no alcohol, no music after a certain time and so on.
+If you have allowed your teens to have alcohol at the party, agree some boundaries on this so there are no issues.
+Be around at the party too so you can give a helping hand if needed.

 Impose a consequence if any of these rules are broken.
 You have to make sure it’s something that your child will be really anxious to avoid and you must be prepared to carry it out.
 Says Paula: “I once put a nine-week ban on my daughter having friends round, which was very effective as she adores having friends to stay.”